ProGamerGov/pytorch360convert/README.md

     - 'dict': Dictionary with keys pointing to face tensors: (Dict[str, torch.Tensor]).
 Keys are: ['Front', 'Right', 'Back', 'Left', 'Top', 'Bottom']
     - 'dice': A cubemap in a 'dice' layout (torch.Tensor).
     - 'horizon': A cubemap in a 'horizon' layout (torch.Tensor).
   - `channels_first` (bool, optional): Input cubemap channel format (CHW or HWC).
-Defaults to the PyTorch CHW standard of 'True'
+Defaults to the PyTorch CHW standard of 'True'.

 - **Returns**: Cubemap representation of the input image as a tensor, list of tensors, or dict or tensors.